Zeke

 Next.js 15 + React 19

-Dashboard app with tRPC for type-safe API communication, Zustand for state management, and Framer Motion for the Figma-like workspace interactions
+Dashboard with tRPC, Zustand state management, and Framer Motion workspace interactions.

 Trigger.dev